 The costs were classified into variable and fixed costs.
-Variable cost includes cost of inputs (seed, FYM, fertilizer and PPC's), labour cost and interest on working capital.
-Fixed cost includes depreciation on farm implements, land rent, rental value of land and interest on fixed farm implements.
+Variable cost includes the cost of inputs (seed, FYM, fertilizer and PPCs), labour cost and interest on working capital.
+Fixed cost includes depreciation on farm implements, land rent, the rental value of land and interest on fixed farm implements.
 Total cost is the summation of total variable cost and total fixed cost.
-Gross return including the gross value of main product and by-product imputed on the basis of post-harvest prices prevailing in the selected study area.
-Net return was computed by subtracting the gross return from total cost of cultivation.
-Cost of production per quintal was worked out by dividing total cost by the yield of main product.
+Gross return includes the gross value of the main product and by-product imputed based on post-harvest prices prevailing in the selected study area.
+Net return was computed by subtracting the gross return from the total cost of cultivation.
+The cost of production per quintal was worked out by dividing total cost by the yield of main product.
 Return per rupee of expenditure was calculated by dividing the gross return by total cost.